Ontario Works (OW) will want to collect the overpayment.

-Usually, when someone has an overpayment OW reduces their assistance by 5% each month, until they’ve paid back what they owe.
-This means that if you usually get $700 each month, OW would give you $35 less or $665.
+Usually, when you have an overpayment OW reduces your assistance each month until you’ve paid back what you owe.
+And if they think you could have prevented the overpayment, they reduce your assistance by 10%.
+This means that if you usually get $700 each month, OW would give you $70 less, which is $630.

 For OW to reduce your assistance by more than 10%, you have to agree.
 For example, if you usually get $700 each month, taking off 15% would mean you get $105 less or $595.

 Some people agree to have their assistance reduced by more than 10% because they want to pay back the money as fast as they can.

 OW will ask you to pay back the money if the overpayment is because of financial assistance they gave you.
 They may ask you to agree to pay it back over time, for example, a certain amount each month.

 They might ask a collection agency to try to get you to pay the money back.

 OW may be able to use a court process to collect the overpayment.
 This could mean they’d be able to use something like garnishment to get money from you.
 But they don’t usually do this.

 If the overpayment happened when you were getting OW assistance from the City of Toronto, OW can ask the Canada Revenue Agency (CRA) to collect the overpayment.
 The CRA does this by taking it out of money that they owe you, for example, your income tax refund.

 OW can decide not to do anything